Krafton: PUBG Studios

 PUBG Studios (formerly Ginno Games, Bluehole Ginno Games and PUBG Corporation) is an internal studio of Bluehole's that developed one of the establishing battle royale games, PlayerUnknown's Battlegrounds (PUBG), based on user mods in other games by Brendan "PlayerUnknown" Greene and who was hired by PUBG Studios to develop it into a full title.
 Originally, Ginno Games had been founded by Kim Chang-han to develop MMOs, but around 2014, he had been forced to lay off a third of his staff as their last product had not performed well.
 He sold Ginno Games to Bluehole on 27 January 2015, with the sale to close on 27 March that year.
 At the time, Ginno Games employed 60 people.
 Ginno Games changed their corporate name to Bluehole Ginno Games in May 2015.
-Shortly after Bluehole's acquisition in 2015, Chang-ha reached out to Greene to offer him support to build out his battle royale at Bluehole Ginno, which Greene accepted.
+Shortly after Bluehole's acquisition in 2015, Chang-han reached out to Greene to offer him support to build out his battle royale at Bluehole Ginno, which Greene accepted.
 PUBG was first released in early access in March 2017 as a highly popular game.
 Following the success of PUBG in 2017, Bluehole Ginno Games was renamed PUBG Corporation in September 2017.

-A second office was established in Madison, Wisconsin in late 2017, with two further offices in Amsterdam and Japan opened later.
+A second office was established in Madison, Wisconsin, in late 2017, with two further offices in Amsterdam and Japan opened later.
 On 12 March 2018, PUBG Corporation acquired New York-based studio MadGlory, which was renamed PUBG MadGlory.

 Greene, having been based in the Seoul offices of PUBG Corporation, left that division in March 2019 to lead a new subsidiary, PUBG Special Projects, at the Amsterdam office, later renamed to PUBG Productions.
 PUBG Productions announced their first game Prologue at The Game Awards 2019 in December.
 Unrelated to Battlegrounds, Prologue is called an exploration of gameplay and technology, and said "to give players unique and memorable experiences, each and every time they play".

 At the end of 2019 Tencent Games announced some big plans for PUBG in India's upcoming future, as well as its general eSports.